 There are quite a few hotels and campsites in the village, we camped at the nearest to the town campsite, RUB200/3.5US$ per tent.
-It has basic facilities; wooden hole toilets, cold shower (can make a fire to heat water), wood, dining area under the roof, drinking water, gas stove, nice place and a very friendly owner.
+It has basic facilities; wooden hole toilets, cold shower (can make a fire to heat water), wood, dining area under the roof, drinking water, gas stove, nice place and very friendly owner.
 We camped here before the climb but when came back didn’t feel like camping again and checked in into hotel.

-One night before and after the climb we stayed in hotel Elbrusia, in a double room for RUB1600/US28.
-Big spacious rooms, with one double or two single beds, TV, hot shower, wi-fi, towels, clean and neat, hot radiator in the bathroom (good for drying clothes and shoes), you can borrow electric kettle at the reception.
+One night before and after the climb we stayed in hotel Elbrusiya.
+Big spacious rooms, with one double or two single beds, TV, hot shower, wi-fi, towels, new, clean and neat, hot radiator in the bathroom (good for drying clothes and shoes), you can borrow electric kettle at the reception.
 It was a real pleasure to come back here after sleeping on the mountain.
 When you go to climb Elbrus you can leave here some extra stuff in a storage room for free, valuable things (cameras, laptops etc.) they can lock in their safe.
 This place is very good value for money.
-There is a restaurant next door through the hall they serve good and cheap breakfasts, lunches and dinners as well as national dishes.
+There is a nice budget restaurant next door they serve good and cheap breakfasts, lunches and dinners as well as national dishes.
 Double rooms from RUB1600/US$28.

 Things to do around Terskol

 Mount Chaget, you can walk or take a ski lift to 3000m, it’s a part of acclimatization before climbing Elbrus.